 Is It Vomiting or Regurgitation?

 What triggers your French Bulldog to throw up?
 Firstly, you need to grasp the difference between vomiting versus regurgitation.
-Whenever a Frenchie is regurgitating, the expelled substance usually consists of uneaten food, water and mucus.
+The expelled substance usually consists of uneaten food, water, and mucus whenever a Frenchie regurgitates.

 It is often discharged in a cylinder shape because the regurgitated content is normally food or stuff in the esophagus.
 It appears to come out easily, without heaving or muscle contraction.
 It’s highly doubtful that there would be any indication either for you or your French Bulldog.